RealDaniG/AEGIS/AEGIS.wiki/Quick-Start-Guide.md

 ## 🛑 Stopping the System

-To stop the system, press `Ctrl+C` in each terminal window, or close the PowerShell/terminal windows.
+To stop the system, press `Ctrl+C` in the terminal window, or close the PowerShell/terminal window.

 ## 📈 Next Steps

-1. **Explore the Dashboard**: Visit http://localhost:8003 to see real-time metrics
+1. **Explore the Dashboard**: Visit http://localhost:457 to see real-time metrics
 2. **Try the Chat**: Use the web interface to chat with the AI
 3. **Monitor Metrics**: Watch consciousness metrics change in real-time
 4. **Experiment**: Send different inputs to see how the system responds